 Attending a BC Virtual Visit Appointment

-Tips to Ensure a Successful Appointment
+Tips to Ensure a Successful Visit

-Before your virtual visit appointment
+Before your virtual visit

 • Watch a video on YouTube or Netflix, and

-• Use Skype, FaceTime, WhatsApp video call or any other video platform
+• Use Skype, FaceTime, WhatsApp video call or any other video platform.

-At the time of your virtual visit appointment
+At the time of your virtual visit

 • Have your BC Services Card or driver's license with Personal Health Number (PHN) available to confirm your identity.